The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Methodology Data Organization

 \section{Methodology \& Data Organization}

 The primary objectives of OTTER are: \begin{enumerate} \item A complete dataset of transient events that have at least one associated {\it refereed publication}, including their photometry and meta data (names, coordinates, distances, etc.).
-In this work we start with TDE data but with the plan to expand OTTER to include other transient events in the future. \item Publicly available datasets that are easy to access via an API and a web application. \item An easy-to-use upload form for anyone to contribute data, provided the data is published. \item The ability to store data from any wavelength. \item Appropriate and correct citations, and making it easy for others to appropriately cite the original sources when using data from OTTER. \item Scalability and longevity: We hope to make this a long-lasting catalog/software that will scale appropriately as more transients are discovered.
+In this work we start with TDE candidate data but with the plan to expand OTTER to include other transient events in the future. \item Publicly available datasets that are easy to access via an API and a web application. \item An easy-to-use upload form for anyone to contribute data, provided the data is published. \item Multiple classification flags for each included transient, including an overall confidence flag and intuitive data filtering options, to make it easy for users to curate a sample optimal for their science case from the broader OTTER catalog. \item The ability to store data from any wavelength. \item Appropriate and correct citations, and making it easy for others to appropriately cite the original sources when using data from OTTER. \item Scalability and longevity: We hope to make this a long-lasting catalog/software that will scale appropriately as more transients are discovered.
 In the future, this will likely include transients with an ambiguous nature and probabilistic classifications. \end{enumerate}